thatvirtualboy/hellothere/_pages/presskit.md

 We all get cards throughout the year - birthdays, graduations, holidays, and so many more.
 Unfortunately many of these cards aren't kept forever.
 Far too often they're quickly forgotten, along with the thought and care that went into them.

-Hello There is the solution.
+With **Hello There**, users can easily log cards into easy-to-use collections.
 Cards are categorized into Folders for the occasion.
 Snap pictures of the front, inside, and back, add the date, the sender, and any additional details.
 Cards are displayed in whimsical stacks, optimized grids, and even on your home screen.

 Designed using the latest iOS SDKs, Hello There supports Live Text, Lockscreen Widgets, Charts, Shortcuts and much more.